davidxk/Magician/docs/design_display_central.md

-It is understandable that Display Central have several duties.

-* update: This function is a callback function called upon by the Time Manager after every minimal time unit.
-* register: When a printable object is set visible, it should inform the Display Central so that it can arrange for its appearance.

-##Thread
+#Updater
+##Duty
+The duty of this class is to print the new frame to the console.
+caller: TimeManagement
+input: new frame
+output: cout [80, 24]
+algo: print only the changed part

+###Thread
 It would appear that the Display Central should run in a separate thread.
+Which has been proven viable.

+###Efficiency
+To improve efficiency, I can record every change at the registration center, so that only the changed part would be calculated.
+But we shouldn't optimize so at such premature stage, should we?